theRTB/GT7ShiftTone/README.md

 First public version.
 This program is not yet user friendly and does not save any car data yet.

 ### Launch with:
 - gtbeep.py: For Python users
-- **GT7ShiftTone.vbs**: to launch the application (Preferred)
+- **GT7ShiftTone.vbs**: to launch the application (Preferred, requires ZIP download)
-- **GT7ShiftTone-debug.bat**: to launch the application with an additional commandline window that shows debug information
+- **GT7ShiftTone-debug.bat**: to launch the application with an additional commandline window that shows debug information (requires ZIP download)

 Changes:
 - Initial release converted from ForzaShiftTone